War (band): 21st century

 War were unsuccessfully nominated for induction into the Rock and Roll Hall of Fame in 2009 and 2014.

 In 2014, War released a new studio album, Evolutionary, as a double CD, the second disc being a reissue of their Greatest Hits album from 1976.

+On June 5, 2025, War received a star on the Hollywood Walk of Fame with all surviving original core members present including Jerry Goldstein, Charles Miller's children, and B.B Dickerson's son.